TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks_cluster-manager-issues-tsg/content-storage-throttling.md

 Resolution would be to:

-1. Increase the limit for subscription at storage level.
+1. Increase the limit for subscription at storage level
 2. Narrow down to specific jobs which are triggering the problem.
 Look to optimize Spark code to create lesser filed and hence not hit limit of file creation.

 If issue persists after trying the suggested approach, please discuss issue further with your SME/TA/EEE using [Ava](https://supportability.visualstudio.com/AzureDataBricks/_wiki/wikis/AzureDataBricks.wiki/312127/Ava), [file an IcM](https://supportability.visualstudio.com/AzureDataBricks/_wiki/wikis/AzureDataBricks.wiki/333941/Escalate-to-Product-Group-team) to get limits increased, and [involve Databricks](https://supportability.visualstudio.com/AzureDataBricks/_wiki/wikis/AzureDataBricks.wiki/312121/Engaging-Databricks-Support) under spark to get help on optimizing code.